Calibrating LLM Confidence by Probing Perturbed Representation Stability: Experimental Setup

-\textbf{Training Details} \quad To ensure fair comparisons, training configurations were kept consistent across all methods, including baselines.
+\textbf{Training Details} \quad The full architectural details of our projection networks and classification head are provided in Appendix~\ref{app:ccps_architecture}.
+To ensure fair comparisons, training configurations were kept consistent across all methods, including baselines.
 The main classification/fine-tuning stage for all models involved a total of 10,000 training steps.
 For our proposed method, the contrastive feature projection network ($E_{\text{MC}}$ or $E_{\text{OE}}$) was pre-trained for 5,000 steps.
 Subsequently, the confidence classification model was trained for an additional 5,000 steps.
 Key hyperparameters for the AdamW optimizer \cite{loshchilov2019decoupledweightdecayregularization}, such as a learning rate of $1 \times 10^{-4}$, were aligned with those reported by \citet{kapoor-etal-2024-calibration}.
 Training was conducted with a batch size of 32.
 A weight decay of 0.1 was uniformly applied across all training stages and methods.

 \textbf{Baselines} \quad We compare our method (CCPS) against a comprehensive set of established confidence estimation techniques.
 These include P(True) and P(IK) \cite{kadavath2022languagemodelsmostlyknow}, Logit Temperature Scaling (LTS) \cite{jiang-etal-2021-know}, Instruction Tuning (IT) \cite{flan1} on the uncertainty query, SAPLMA \cite{azaria-mitchell-2023-internal} (with variants SAPLMA-F, SAPLMA-M, and SAPLMA-UM corresponding to different layer inputs), Calibration Tuning (CT) \cite{kapoor-etal-2024-calibration}, and LitCab \cite{liu2024litcablightweightlanguagemodel}.
-Detailed descriptions of these baseline methods are provided in Appendix~\ref{app:baselines_desc}, and the architectural specifics of our CCPS model, including details of the hyperparameter search process that determined these architectures, are detailed in Appendix~\ref{app:ccps_architecture}.
+Detailed descriptions of these baseline methods are provided in Appendix~\ref{app:baselines_desc}.
 Information regarding the computational setup and resources utilized for all methods is available in Appendix~\ref{app:computational_resources}.
 Furthermore, a comparative analysis of the additional trainable parameters introduced by each method is presented in Appendix~\ref{app:appendix_params}, underscoring the parameter efficiency of our CCPS approach.

-\textbf{Evaluation Metrics} \quad We evaluate our confidence estimation method using established metrics.
-For assessing calibration, we employ the ECE and the Brier Score.
-We also measure our confidence scores’ discriminative performance using ACC, AUCPR, and AUROC.
-Detailed definitions and formulations for these metrics are provided in Appendix \ref{app:evaluation_metrics}.